kosli-dev/cli/docs.kosli.com/content/client_reference/kosli_version.md

 ## kosli version

-Print the client version information
+Print the version of Kosli CLI.

 ### Synopsis

-Print the version for Kosli CLI.
+Print the version of Kosli CLI.
 The output will look something like this: version.BuildInfo{Version:"v0.0.1", GitCommit:"fe51cd1e31e6a202cba7dead9552a6d418ded79a", GitTreeState:"clean", GoVersion:"go1.16.3"}